Fordalex/plates-direct/readme.md

 - 404 error messages.

 - JS on the form to make sure users can't go to checkout with an incorrect number plate.

+- The menu needs to close then the user clicks off the menu.

 ## Django project setup